19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (j) manufactures, constructs, imports into Singapore, has in his possession, supplies or uses for the purpose of an election, or causes to be manufactured, constructed, imported into Singapore, supplied or used for the purpose of any election, any appliance, device or mechanism by which a ballot paper may be extracted, affected or manipulated after having been deposited in a ballot box during the polling at any election,

-shall be guilty of an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years and shall, on conviction, become incapable for a period of 7 years from the date of his conviction of being registered as an elector or of voting at any election under this Act or of being elected as the President or a Member of Parliament, and if at that date he has been elected a Member of Parliament, his election or appointment shall be vacated from the date of the conviction.
+shall be guilty of an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years and shall, on conviction, become incapable for a period of 7 years from the date of his conviction of being registered as an elector or of voting at any election under this Act or of being elected as the President or a Member of Parliament, and if at that date he has been elected a Member of Parliament, his election shall be vacated from the date of the conviction.

+[10/2010 wef 01/07/2010]

 [21/91; 19/2001]